memo-ciheam/unit5_bioinformatics/variants/report.md

 - **Reference allele (REF):** C
 - **Alternative allele (ALT):** T

 In the BAM track, reads supporting both the reference and the alternative allele were observed at the same genomic position.
-The presence of “I” symbols in several reads indicates an insertion event at this locus, consistent with an INDEL variant.

 ---

 ## Interpretation

+In the IGV view, the base at this position in the **reference genome** is shown as **C**.
+In the BAM track, some reads at the same position are observed to carry the **T** base, displayed in red.

-The simultaneous presence of reads supporting both the reference and the alternative allele indicates that this INDEL variant is **heterozygous** in the mapped sample.
+The presence of reads supporting both the reference and the alternative allele at the same locus indicates that this INDEL variant is **heterozygous**.

 This conclusion is based solely on the visual inspection of read alignments in IGV.